 If you follow me on Instagram or Facebook, you probably saw bits and pieces of our Charleston vacation last week.
 We had a really lovely time exploring the city, working on our awkward tan lines, and boogie boarding until our tummies were scratched and our appetites were roaring.
 You probably also know we ate very, very well last week.
-I had my fill of fresh seafood, Ben and Jerry’s ice cream (less than a football field away from our condo…dan-ger-ous!), hushpuppies, and sweet tea.
+I had my fill of fresh seafood, Ben and Jerry’s ice cream (less than a football field away from our condo…dan-ger-ous!), hushpuppies, and sweet mint iced tea.

 It was absolutely wonderful.
 Just what a vacation should be.
 But after a week of eating out, all I wanted to do was drag out the cutting board and chop something.
 I wanted to knead dough, hold a knife strong in my hands, smell the fresh herbs plucked straight from the garden.

 While we were in Charleston, we found a great little deli that offers all sorts of specialty meats and cheeses.
 Have I mentioned before that we are total suckers for fancy meats and cheeses?
 What can I say?
 I like my cold cuts gourmet.
 Just that kind of lady.

 Anyway, while we were there, we tried some of their prosciutto and fell instantly in love.
 Sliced papery thin, it was an absolutely perfect savory, bacon-y but better (yes I said better!!) treat.